doyoubi/undermoon/README.md

 -> Redirected to slot [3300] located at server_proxy5:6005
 (nil)
 ```
+Great!
+We can use our created cluster just like the official Redis Cluster.

 #### Scale Up
 It actually has 4 Redis nodes under the hood.